rust-lang/book/second-edition/nostarch/chapter13.md

 This closure isn’t very useful except for the purposes of this example.
-Note that we haven’t added any type annotations to the definition: if we then try to call the closure twice, using a `String` as an argument the first time and an `i32` the second time, we’ll get an error:
+Note that we haven’t added any type annotations to the definition: if we then try to call the closure twice, using a `String` as an argument the first time and a `u32` the second time, we’ll get an error:

 Filename: src/main.rs